Ward Burton

 John Edward Burton III (born October 25, 1961) is an American former professional stock car racing driver.
 He has five career wins in the NASCAR Winston Cup Series, including the 2002 Daytona 500 and the 2001 Southern 500.
-He is the older brother of fellow NASCAR driver and NASCAR on NBC broadcaster Jeff Burton, the father of current NASCAR Xfinity Series driver Jeb Burton, and the uncle of current NASCAR Cup Series driver Harrison Burton.
+A member of the Burton racing family, he is the older brother of fellow NASCAR driver and NASCAR on NBC broadcaster Jeff Burton, the father of current NASCAR Xfinity Series driver Jeb Burton, and the uncle of current NASCAR Xfinity Series driver Harrison Burton.
 He currently operates the Ward Burton Wildlife Foundation, a conservation and sportsmans' organization.

+NASCAR career

 NASCAR Busch Series career

 Burton began his NASCAR Busch Series career in the 1990 season and competed full-time for four seasons.
-In his first season, he had 23 starts with three Top 10 finishes, ending the season in 21st place.
+In his first season, he had 23 starts with three top-ten finishes, ending the season in 21st place.
 His results improved steadily over the next three years.
-For his second season, he had 29 starts with two Top 5 finishes and 10 Top 10 finishes, completing the season in 18th place.
+For his second season, he had 29 starts with two top-five finishes and ten top-ten finishes, completing the season in eighteenth place.

 Burton's third season in 1992 brought his first win on February 29 at Rockingham in the number 27 Gwaltney car owned by Alan Dillard.
-He completed the season in eighth place overall with one win, three Top 5 finishes and 10 Top 10 finishes.
-His final full-time season in 1993 brought three more wins, nine Top’s 5, and 10 Top 10’s, ending up in sixth place in the final points standings.
+He completed the season in eighth place overall with one win, three top-five finishes and ten top-ten finishes.
+His final full-time season in 1993 brought three more wins, nine top-fives, and ten top-tens, ending up in sixth place in the final points standings.
 In 1995, Burton started driving for Buz McCall in the No. 95 Caterpillar, Inc.-sponsored Chevrolet after John Tanner was released.
 He drove for Bill Davis Racing in 1996 for eight starts in the No. 22 MBNA-sponsored Pontiac.
 Burton did not start another Busch Series race until 1999 when he ran five more races for Bill Davis with a sponsorship from Siemens.
-He accumulated three Top 5 and five Top 10 finishes including a second-place finish at Dover International Speedway.
+He accumulated three top-five and five top-ten finishes including a second-place finish at Dover International Speedway.
 He also ran one race for Innovative Motorsports and their No. 47 Chevrolet.

 In 2000, Burton ran five more races for Davis with a sponsorship from Polaris Industries and one race with Innovative Motorsports.
 He then ran two races in 2001 for Tommy Baldwin Jr.'s new team with a Pillsbury sponsorship.

-On January 2, 2007 Brewco Motorsports Inc. announced Burton would drive the No. 27 Kleenex-sponsored Ford Fusion in the Busch Series in 2007.
-Burton was to drive 20 races for Brewco Motorsports and Kleenex, beginning with the Orbitz 300 at Daytona International Speedway.
+On January 2, 2007, Brewco Motorsports Inc. announced Burton would drive the No. 27 Kleenex-sponsored Ford Fusion in the Busch Series in 2007.
+Burton was to drive twenty races for Brewco Motorsports and Kleenex, beginning with the Orbitz 300 at Daytona International Speedway.
 He was released late in the season.